IHE/ITI.Topologies/WTF.md

 We anticipate these conflicts increasing over time due to many forces:
 - Implementers taking advantage of profiles like mCSD to represent more comprehensive organizational and personnel structures.
 - Implementers scaling by delegating maintenance of organization sub-trees to the organizations themselves.
-- Directories consolidating/federating over time into more comprehensive "phonebooks", where a given organization participates in multiple HIEs.
+- Directories consolidating/federating over time into more comprehensive "phone books", where a given organization participates in multiple HIEs.
 One example would be the USA ONC TEFCA Recognized Coordinating Entity, which will be maintaining a directory that consists of entries supplied by each Qualified Health Information Network (QHIN).

 In this guidance, we allow organization structure and network details to vary independently by moving network details out of the Organization and into the Endpoint and OrganizationAffiliation resources.